mitchellkolb/concurrent-threads/README.md

 # Project Overview
 While learning about thread management in C, I worked on a project that involved using the pthreads library to solve math problems.
-This project focuses on two main problems: computing the sum of matrix elements using threads and solving a system of linear equations with Gauss elimination using concurrent threads.
+This project focuses on two main problems: calculating the sum of matrix elements using threads and solving a system of linear equations with Gauss elimination using concurrent threads.

 ## Introduction
-In this project, I applied multithreading techniques using the pthread.h library in C to solve computational problems efficiently.
+In this project, I applied multithreading techniques using the pthread.h library in C to solve math problems efficiently.
 These tasks helped me understand the principles of parallel computing and concurrent programming, particularly the differences between parallelism and concurrency.
 Parallelism involves executing multiple tasks simultaneously in real time, typically on systems with multiple processing elements like multiprocessor or multicore systems.
-Each task runs on a separate processor, allowing true simultaneous execution.
+Each task runs on a separate processor core, allowing true simultaneous execution.
 Concurrency, on the other hand, involves executing tasks logically in parallel.
 On single CPU systems, tasks take turns executing, giving the illusion of simultaneous execution through multitasking.

 ## Mutex
 The first task I worked on involved computing the sum of all elements in an 8x8 matrix of integers using threads.
 Each thread was responsible for computing the partial sum of a unique row.
 Each thread computes the partial sum of its assigned row and then waits for all other threads to finish.
 Once all threads have completed their tasks, the main thread computes the final sum by adding all the partial sums.
 To make sure I had thread-safe access to the shared global sum variable, I used a mutex.
 By using a mutex, I avoided race conditions and ensured that only one thread could update the global total at any time.
 This task emphasized the importance of thread synchronization when dealing with shared resources and introduced me to concepts like critical regions and deadlock prevention.